zk-community/realworld-cryptography-studygroup/docs/lesson_01-Hash_Functions/index.md

 3) Find a digest collision of the first 4/6 bits of any two input string MD5 hash digests.

-4) Compute one insecure (< 128 bit) and one secure (≥ 128) hash digest of the following

-- STRING: “The secret to a successful life - never stop learning!”
-- JPG: (will add to github)
-- WEBPAGE: will include a link

-5) Explain and demonstrate how to calculates the Hamming Distance between two strings.
+6) Explain and demonstrate how to calculates the Hamming Distance between two strings.

-6) What is the Hamming Distance between any bytestring hashes where i1 (unmodified) and i2 has 1 bit flipped.
+7) What is the Hamming Distance between any bytestring hashes where i1 (unmodified) and i2 has 1 bit flipped.

-7) Explain and demonstrate the difference b/w Second Pre-Image Resistance and Collision Resistence.
+8) Explain and demonstrate the difference b/w Second Pre-Image Resistance and Collision Resistence.

-8) Explain and demonstrate the calculation of 'The Birthday Bound' Paradox.
+9) Explain and demonstrate the calculation of 'The Birthday Bound' Paradox.

-9) Find an input string which results in a SHA256 hash with 1/2/X 0's (zero)
+10) Find an input string which results in a SHA256 hash with 1/2/X 0's (zero)

-10) Find X (look up, don't over think it): md5(X).digest() > d41d8cd98f00b204e9800998ecf8427e
+11) Find X (look up, don't over think it): md5(X).digest() > d41d8cd98f00b204e9800998ecf8427e

-11) Prepare an exercise related to XOR bitwise operations (compress/uncompress)
+12) Prepare an exercise related to XOR bitwise operations (compress/uncompress)

-12) Prepare an exercise related to serialization / deserialization
+13) Prepare an exercise related to serialization / deserialization

-13) Explain and demonstrate the difference between cryptographic hash functions and `checksum` functions (CRC32)
+14) Explain and demonstrate the difference between cryptographic hash functions and `checksum` functions (CRC32)

 ---